 Electricity, Converters, and Adapters

-Step 2: Only take the essentials: Hairdryers, irons, electric shavers, etc. can be easily purchased worldwide and then students don’t run the risk of ruining any expensive U.S. electronics.
-Most new laptops convert voltage automatically, and if so, the power cord should have a label saying "Input 100V-240V/50Hz or 60Hz".
-In that case, an adaptor will do the trick and a converter is not required.
+- Most new laptops convert voltage automatically, and if so, the power cord should have a label saying "Input 100V-240V/50Hz or 60Hz".
+In that case, an adaptor will work, and a converter is not required.

 Cell Phones and Calling Home

-Most students will forgo all of the hassle and expense of using their U.S. phone abroad and will purchase an inexpensive phone abroad to connect with friends and their roommates or host family in-country.
-Cell phones, comparable to U.S. track phones, can be purchased inexpensively in most countries and students can choose to purchase minutes and pay-as-they go instead of committing to a plan.
-Recommendations on where to purchase a phone will be made during the on-site orientation at students’ program sites.
+Most students will forgo all of the hassle and expense of using their U.S. phone abroad and will purchase an inexpensive one abroad to connect with friends, roommates, or host family in-country.
+Cell phones, comparable to U.S. track phones, can be purchased inexpensively in most countries and you can choose to purchase minutes when needed instead of committing to a plan.
+Recommendations on where to purchase a phone will be made during the on-site orientation.

-As for calling the U.S., using a local cell phone can be very costly, but texting can be affordable.
+When calling the U.S., using a local cell phone can be very costly, but texting can be affordable.
 More often than not, students choose to use Skype to connect with home.
-Skype allows students to call other Skype users for free or to put money on their Skype account to call any landline or cell phone worldwide.
+Skype allows students to call other Skype users for free, or to put money on their Skype account to call any landline or cell phone worldwide.